Javascript is not enabled.

 People make a lot of assumptions when it comes to May-December unions, according to Love McPherson, a relationship expert in Frankfurt, Illinois.

-However, when it comes to any relationship, age doesn’t make or break its success, says McPherson.
+However, when it comes to any relationship, age doesn’t make or break its success, McPherson says.
 It’s all about satisfaction.
-That’s why it’s important to have conversations early about topics such as how erectile dysfunction may affect intimacy or how to recognize the symptoms of menopause, and to be sure there’s respect and not contempt for the differences in perspectives that are sure to crop up.
+That’s why it’s important to have conversations early on about topics such as how erectile dysfunction may affect intimacy or how to recognize the symptoms of menopause, and to be sure there’s respect and not contempt for the differences in perspectives that are sure to crop up.

 “Walk in with your eyes wide open, understanding what the possibilities are over the long term,” McPherson says.
 “And then talk about them.
 When you’re able to communicate openly and honestly, that’s everything.”